Shabucky1812/star-seekers/README.md

 - [Django Testing Tools](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) - Used to test the python code written for this website.
 - [dj_database_url](https://pypi.org/project/dj-database-url/) - Used to connect to postgres database.
 - [psycopg2](https://pypi.org/project/psycopg2/) - Database adapter used to connect to PostgreSQL database.
-- [Jest](https://jestjs.io/) - Used to test custom JavaScript written for this website.
 - [Coverage](https://coverage.readthedocs.io/en/latest/) - Used to view what percentage of the python code was tested by the automated python testing.
 - [Materialize](https://materializecss.com/) - Used as this project's main CSS framework.
 - [Gunicorn](https://gunicorn.org/) - Used as the web server that allows Django to run on Heroku.